kjbrum/spotifyCurrentlyPlaying.js/README.md

 # spotifyCurrentlyPlaying.js Website

-> Share your love of music.
+> Share your love of music with the world.